Evan-Coleman/Navius/docs/roadmaps/02-database-integration.md

 - Entity modeling with compile-time validation
 - Query building with type safety

-## Implementation Steps
+## Implementation Progress Tracking

 ### Phase 1: Connection Management
 1. **Database Configuration**
-   - Create configuration structures for different database types
+   - [ ] Create configuration structures for different database types
-   - Support for connection pooling parameters
+   - [ ] Support for connection pooling parameters
-   - Environment-specific database settings
+   - [ ] Environment-specific database settings

+   *Updated at: Not started*

 2. **Connection Pool Setup**
-   - Implement connection pool using a library like deadpool or r2d2
+   - [ ] Implement connection pool using a library like deadpool or r2d2
-   - Configure connection lifetime, pool size, and timeouts
+   - [ ] Configure connection lifetime, pool size, and timeouts
-   - Add health checking for database connections
+   - [ ] Add health checking for database connections

+   *Updated at: Not started*

 3. **Database Provider Service**
-   - Create a service that provides database connections
+   - [ ] Create a service that provides database connections
-   - Handle connection errors gracefully
+   - [ ] Handle connection errors gracefully
-   - Integrate with metrics for connection monitoring
+   - [ ] Integrate with metrics for connection monitoring

+   *Updated at: Not started*

 ### Phase 2: Migration System
 1. **Migration Engine**
-   - Select a migration approach (Diesel migrations, SQLx-based migrations, etc.)
+   - [ ] Select a migration approach (Diesel migrations, SQLx-based migrations, etc.)
-   - Support for both SQL and code-based migrations
+   - [ ] Support for both SQL and code-based migrations
-   - Ensure migration safety and atomicity
+   - [ ] Ensure migration safety and atomicity

+   *Updated at: Not started*

 2. **CLI Integration**
-   - Add commands to run migrations
+   - [ ] Add commands to run migrations
-   - Create utilities to generate migration templates
+   - [ ] Create utilities to generate migration templates
-   - Implement rollback functionality
+   - [ ] Implement rollback functionality

+   *Updated at: Not started*

 3. **Runtime Validation**
-   - Validate database schema matches expected state on startup
+   - [ ] Validate database schema matches expected state on startup
-   - Warn about missing migrations
+   - [ ] Warn about missing migrations
-   - Provide option for automatic migrations in development
+   - [ ] Provide option for automatic migrations in development

+   *Updated at: Not started*

 ### Phase 3: Transaction Management
 1. **Transaction Manager**
-   - Create a transaction manager for ACID operations
+   - [ ] Create a transaction manager for ACID operations
-   - Support for nested transactions (savepoints)
+   - [ ] Support for nested transactions (savepoints)
-   - Implement transaction propagation modes similar to Spring
+   - [ ] Implement transaction propagation modes similar to Spring

+   *Updated at: Not started*

 2. **Declarative Transactions**
-   - Create a macro for transaction demarcation (`#[transactional]`)
+   - [ ] Create a macro for transaction demarcation (`#[transactional]`)
-   - Support transaction isolation levels
+   - [ ] Support transaction isolation levels
-   - Add automatic rollback on error with customizable behavior
+   - [ ] Add automatic rollback on error with customizable behavior

+   *Updated at: Not started*

 3. **Transaction Context**
-   - Implement per-request transaction context
+   - [ ] Implement per-request transaction context
-   - Ensure proper cleanup of transaction resources
+   - [ ] Ensure proper cleanup of transaction resources
-   - Add transaction IDs for tracing
+   - [ ] Add transaction IDs for tracing

+   *Updated at: Not started*

 ### Phase 4: Entity Framework
 1. **Entity Modeling**
-   - Create traits for database entities
+   - [ ] Create traits for database entities
-   - Implement validation on entity fields
+   - [ ] Implement validation on entity fields
-   - Support for entity relationships
+   - [ ] Support for entity relationships

+   *Updated at: Not started*

 2. **Repository Pattern**
-   - Build repository traits for common database operations
+   - [ ] Build repository traits for common database operations
-   - Create type-safe query building
+   - [ ] Create type-safe query building
-   - Implement pagination and sorting support
+   - [ ] Implement pagination and sorting support

+   *Updated at: Not started*

 3. **Query DSL**
-   - Develop a type-safe query DSL
+   - [ ] Develop a type-safe query DSL
-   - Support for common query patterns
+   - [ ] Support for common query patterns
-   - Add compile-time query validation where possible
+   - [ ] Add compile-time query validation where possible

+   *Updated at: Not started*

 ### Phase 5: Caching Integration
 1. **Query Caching**
-   - Implement result caching for queries
+   - [ ] Implement result caching for queries
-   - Support for cache invalidation on updates
+   - [ ] Support for cache invalidation on updates
-   - Add cache statistics
+   - [ ] Add cache statistics

+   *Updated at: Not started*

 2. **Entity Caching**
-   - Create a second-level cache for entities
+   - [ ] Create a second-level cache for entities
-   - Support for entity relationship caching
+   - [ ] Support for entity relationship caching
-   - Implement cache concurrency strategies
+   - [ ] Implement cache concurrency strategies

+   *Updated at: Not started*

+## Implementation Status
+- **Overall Progress**: 0% complete
+- **Last Updated**: March 20, 2024
+- **Next Milestone**: Database Configuration

 ## Success Criteria
 - Connections are pooled efficiently with proper metrics